Quick Start — Local Development

 - Git

-- Go 1.24+ (optional — only needed for agent development or building test binaries)
+- Go 1.24+ (for agent development and building test binaries)

 Steps